thomasvalera/Brackets-Workspaces/README.md

 Install:

+1. Choose _File > Extension Manager_ and select the _Available_ tab.
+2. Search for this extension.
+3. Hit _Install_!

+Alternatively:

-1. Go to _File > Extension Manager_ and select _Install from URL..._
+1. Go to _File > Extension Manager_ and select _Install from URL..._.
-2. Copy and paste the following: https://github.com/thomasvalera/Brackets-Workspaces
+2. Copy and paste the following: https://github.com/thomasvalera/Brackets-Workspaces.
-3. Hit _Install_
+3. Hit _Install_!

 How to add a workspace: